jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 dialog on improving existing governing structures, both at the secular level, and at the level of governments of voluntary civic associations.

+This section is extremely heavy on citations.
+These citations are important for context.
+The primary purpose of this analysis was to shed light on the nature of many of the unsual features of Baha'i governance, and it is not possible to understand their intent without reference to the writings that indicate the nature of these features.

 **Decisions Made through Consultation, with Strong Preference for Unanimity**